Step-Parents and Divorce

 The court noted that the stepparent relationship, in and of itself does not confer rights to the step-parent.
 The court found that the extent of the relationship was an essential inquiry, and the burden of proof to demonstrate the depth of the relationship between the step-parent and step-child was on the step-parent seeking court-ordered visitation.
 The court found that in some circumstances, step-parent visits may be appropriate where a step-parent had acted in loco parentis to the step-child.
 In this case, however, the step-father failed to meet his burden and his request was ultimately denied.

-We have experience in helping our clients deal with a former spouse or partner who refuses to cooperate or abide by a custody order.
+in helping our clients deal with a former spouse or partner who refuses to cooperate or abide by a custody order.
 Contact us today at (732) 529-6937 for an appointment to talk about your case and your child.